eric101110/knights-tour/README.md

 ![alt tag](https://upload.wikimedia.org/wikipedia/commons/c/ca/Knights-Tour-Animation.gif)

-8x8 Solution which was the furthest combination it has run for me.
+The 8x8 solution which was the furthest combination it has run for me.
 ```
 1    38   59   36   43   48   57   52
 60   35   2    49   58   51   44   47